 Avocados are a true superfood and one of the best sources of potassium when you’re on a ketogenic diet.

 Packed with healthy fats, tons of dietary fiber and essential vitamins and minerals, avocados are one of the best ways to meet your potassium requirement when you’re in keto.

-One medium Hass avocado provides 689 mg of potassium, or 20% of your daily intake[*].
+One medium Hass avocado provides 689 mg of potassium, equivalent to 20% of your recommended daily intake.

 Bonus: One study showed people who regularly nosh on avocados are healthier and better looking; avocado eaters had lower BMIs, body weight and waist sizes than those who didn’t eat them, not to mention they had lower risks of obesity, type 2 diabetes and heart disease too[*].

-One cup of cooked brussels sprouts delivers 494 mg of potassium, or 14% of your RDV[*].
+One cup of cooked brussels sprouts delivers 494 mg of potassium, or 14% of your RDA.